Introduction to Continuous Integration Tools

 3. Travis CI

 Created by the ThoughtWorks Company, it is the newest Cruise Control incarnation.
 GO is free of charge and has the commercial support of ThoughtWorks as well.
-GO is available for Mac, Windows and various Linus operating systems.
+GO is available for Mac, Windows, and various Linus operating systems.

 The modeling of the complex build workflows is made easy by its concept of pipelines which separates it from the crowd.
-With the parallel execution of the tasks, the build process bottlenecks are eliminated and from scratch, the pipelines are supported by the GOCD.
+With the parallel execution of the tasks, the build process bottlenecks are eliminated, and from scratch, the pipelines are supported by the GOCD.
 For complex scenarios.
 On-premises solutions and so on, this tool could be used.

 JIRA and Bitbucket are some of the tools created by Atlassian for software development.
-Both cloud and on-premises solutions are offered by Bamboo initially, but the cloud version was discontinued on May 2016 in favor of the BitBucket pipelines.
+Both cloud and on-premises solutions are offered by Bamboo initially, but the cloud version was discontinued in May 2016 in favor of the BitBucket pipelines.

 Efficient and fast builds are offered by the Bitbucket pipelines by utilizing the power of Docker.
 As Bamboo Cloud’s worthy successor, Bitbucket is rapidly growing.
-For 30 days, Bamboo is free and for small and growing teams, there are a couple of plans after that.
+For 30 days, Bamboo is free, and for small and growing teams, there are a couple of plans after that.
 Into the Bamboo, the Jenkins configurations could be imported easily and have JIRA and Bitbucket’s native support.
-Bamboo’s pipeline is fast and modern and the thirty-day free plan is useful as well.
+Bamboo’s pipeline is fast and modern, and the thirty-day free plan is useful as well.

 6. GitLab CI

 Created by GitLab Inc., GitLab is an open-source Rails project.
-Features like issue tracking, access control are provided and are hosted on free hosted service called GitLab.com.
+Features like issue tracking, access control are provided and are hosted on a free hosted service called GitLab.com.

 7. Circle CI

-Languages such as Python, Java, etc., along with GitHub are supported by Circle CI.
+Languages such as Python, Java, etc., along with GitHub, are supported by Circle CI.
 The way the services are offered by Circle CI separates it from the rest.
-The container is the main pricing block of it whereas many numbers of projects you want you could build.
+The container is the main pricing block of it, whereas many numbers of projects you want you could build.
 The level of parallelization according to your needs could be chosen once more containers are added.

-Parallelization is of five levels and hence 16x on one build could be achieved by starting with sixteen containers.
+Parallelization is of five levels, and hence 16x on one build could be achieved by starting with sixteen containers.
 Docker is also supported by the Circle CI.

 This has been a guide to the Continuous Integration Tools.
 Here we discussed the basic concept and various types of Continuous Integration Tools.
 You can also go through our other Suggested Articles to learn more –